bluerobotics/ardusub-gitbook/introduction/required-software/ardusub-autopilot-firmware.md

 Precompiled ArduSub binaries are available [here](https://firmware.ardupilot.org/Sub/).

-Note Binaries are provided for many platforms, but only the Pixhawk 1 (PX4-v2 platform) is thoroughly tested and supported.
+Note Binaries are provided for many different autopilot boards, but only the Pixhawk 1 (PX4-v2) is thoroughly tested and supported.
+More information on the binary file types can be found [here](https://ardupilot.org/dev/docs/pre-built-binaries.html).

+## What Version is Installed?

+To find out what firmware version is installed on your autopilot, navigate to the Summary tab of the Vehicle Setup page.
+The firmware version will be listed under the Frame section.

 ## Release History

 ArduSub release history is available [here](https://raw.githubusercontent.com/ArduPilot/ardupilot/master/ArduSub/ReleaseNotes.txt).